diepbp/ANTLR_EclipseCpp/README.md

 	git clone https://github.com/diepbp/ANTLR_EclipseCpp.git
 ```

-- Import the Eclipse project, or manually create it by adding files.
-If you manually create a project, remember to add include directory as well as library name and library directory.
+- Import the Eclipse project, or manually create a new one by adding files.
+If you manually create a project, remember to add the include directory, the library name and the library directory.
 Normally, their values are "/usr/local/include/antlr4-runtime/", "antlr4-runtime" and "/usr/local/lib/" respectively.

 Build your own parser
 ---------------------------------